-- Master of Public Health in environmental health science and policy
+- Master of Public Health in the field of environmental health science and policy

-- Master of Public Health in global environmental health
+- Master of Public Health in the field of global environmental health

 Explanation of Course Numbers

 - Courses in the 1000s are primarily introductory undergraduate courses

 - Those in the 2000s to 4000s are upper-level undergraduate courses that also may be taken for graduate credit with permission and additional work assigned

 - Those in the 6000s and 8000s are for master’s, doctoral, and professional-level students